q-joshualeong/killercoda-scenarios/learning-kafka/step4/step4.md

 1. Start the producer: Launches the Kafka Console Producer, which connects to the broker and allows you to send messages to the specified topic.
 2. Send messages: Messages entered in the producer terminal are sent to the test-topic and stored in Kafka for consumers to retrieve.

-Once messages are produced, proceed to Step 5: Consuming Messages from a Topic.